matthew-ardi/matthewardi.com/content/blog/2019/grub-rescue/index.md

 ---
 title: Removing Grub Rescue Mode after Deleting Ubuntu
 date: "2019-08-04T13:46:23.000Z"
-description: More than 2 years ago, I made a big decision of switching my personal devices and software Ecosystem from iOS into Android.
-Since I made that decision up...
+description: I recently moved all of my personal development environment into my macbook pro, so I just spent some time cleaning up...
 ---

 I recently moved all of my personal development environment into my macbook pro, so I just spent some time cleaning up my Windows PC throughout the weekend.
 A while ago, I set up a dual-boot Windows & Ubuntu (My PC native OS is Windows 10 Home).
 I encountered an issue where my PC boot-up mode entered and stuck in `grub rescue>` mode.
 Here's how I managed to solve it